Texture Compression

 Special Case - HDR textures

-Besides genuine texture compression, all HDR images are compressed with LZMA (i.e. same method used for glTF files).
+Besides genuine texture compression, all HDR images are compressed with lossless LZMA (i.e. same method used for glTF files).
 This makes the HDR files 4x-6x times smaller, although they still occupy the same amount of video memory.
 This feature is turned off when you set the texture compression setting to Disabled.

 Limitations